elenanovikova1/Data-Science-Toolkits-UNILU/Milestones/Milestone_02.md

 ERROR: failed to solve: process "/bin/sh -c pip install -r requirements.txt" did not complete successfully: exit code: 1
 ```

 As to our research, this could also be related to the processor architecture (exec format error) and that we could not use this base image on a ARM processor.
 Unfortunately we lack the knowledge to address this issue on how to build a container on images that support different processor architectures.
+Additionally we would have to add other dependencies, because we saw in Milestone_01 that the script only works on the ARM processor when tensorflow-macos was installed.

 In order to control Docker build context we created a ".dockerignore" file.